mmbman/Katagiri/list.md

 1. Shobogenzo Kuge: Flowers in the Sky – Talk 10
 1. Shobogenzo Kuge: Flowers in the Sky – Talk 11

-1. Review and Renew: Buddhism for the 21st Century
+1. Review and Renew: Buddhism for the Twenty-First Century

 1. Shobogenzo Kuge: Flowers in the Sky – Talk 12